PhilippKosarev/acmm/README.md

 # acmm
 A mod manager for Assetto Corsa.
-Written in Python, utilises [libjam](https://github.com/PhilippKosarev/libjam).
+Written in Python.
 Features a separated back-end and front-end, with a CLI included in the box!

 ## CLI Features
 - ⚡ Responsive and easy to use